holmesrichards/pmf/README.md

 * Added AC coupling capacitor on input signal to resonance compensation mixer.
 * Added resistor on resonance input pin missing from original schematics.
 Changed its value from 51k to 120k.
 * Added op amp buffers and pulldown resistors on LP1–4 after AC coupling capacitors.
-* Added second inverting stage on input to preserve phase.
+* Added second inverting stage on input.
 Reduced first stage gain to 0.51 and increased output stage gain by the same factor.
 * Changed ordering of 1st to 6th mixes.
 * In 4P HP mix, changed 4.99k resistor to sum of 2k and 3k.
 * Changed BP resistors for unity gain at peak.